 The Student Success Centre, located in the Earle and Marion Trouten Library, exists to promote the academic success of all students.
-The Centre is supervised by the Associate Vice President for Academic Affairs and staffed by student volunteers.
-Assistance is available in areas such as organization, reading, writing, research, test preparation, and proof-reading.
+The Centre is supervised by the Director of Library Services and staffed by student volunteers.
+Assistance is available in areas such as organization, reading, writing, research, test preparation, and proofreading.
 The Centre is open three to four hours per day, Monday to Friday, during the semester, and at other times as needed.

 Students can transfer a maximum of 15 credit hours into the Master's degree program; this includes the 12 hours of dual enrolment credit.
+The University will only transfer those credits that can be applied directly toward the desired program of study at Kingswood.
 Grades for courses transferred must be at least C, though the grade will not be recorded or calculated in the student's GPA.